Husam-AbuZina/Learning-OOP-and-Design-Patterns/Programming Paradigms – Paradigm Examples for Beginners---SUMMARY.md

 - Procedural programming is a derivation of imperative programming, adding to it the feature of functions
 - Imperative Programming BUT with funcitons, the code is the same.

+## 3. Functional Programming
+- Functional programming takes the concept of functions a little bit further.
+- In functional programming, functions are treated as first-class citizens, meaning that they can be assigned to variables, passed as arguments, and returned from other functions.